ColourboxDevelopment/ColourboxDevelopment.github.io/folder.md

 | sort_order    | Can be either `asc`, or `desc`.
 Default is `asc`

-### Updating folders
+### Creating a folder
-To update a folder you make a `POST` request to `https://api.colourbox.com/folder/:id/`.
-In thw body you need to specify the following
+To create a folder you make a `POST` request to `https://api.colourbox.com/folder/`

+In the body you need to specify the following

 | Parameter        | Description
 | ------------- |-------------
 | name    | Name of the folder
 | parent    | The id of the parent folder.
 Specify `null` to make it a root folder

+Similar, to update a folder you make a `POST` request to `https://api.colourbox.com/folder/:id/`.
+The structure of the body is the same as when creating

 For the following examples assume the id of the folder is `110917` and the parent is `110220`.